vf42/kraken-garage/README.md

 ## Known issues

 * For some reason, Dorita's auto-discovery stopped working for me at some point, so I have to specify the iRobot IP address explicitly.
-Your experience may vary
+Your experience may vary.
 * Upstream version of Dorita980 doesn't work with the latest NodeJS, see https://github.com/koalazak/dorita980/pull/168.
 The version provided in the PR worked fine for me, just replace the contents of `node-modules/dorita980` with the patched version.